 In addition to the financial benefits of AmeriCorps and Teach for America, these programs provide invaluable work and volunteer experience, which can help when it is time to apply for internships and jobs.
-Although you can’t always choose where exactly you’ll work via these programs, think of it this way: They give you the opportunity to explore new places and meet new people and to grow both professionally and personally.
+Although you can’t always choose where exactly you’ll work via these programs, think of it this way: They give you the opportunity to explore new places, meet new people, and grow both professionally and personally.

 How Do They Work?

-Through the AmeriCorps program, college students work in service or in a volunteer position for a long-term assignment, usually 10 months to a year, instead of attending college during that time.
+Through the AmeriCorps program, college students work in service or in a volunteer position for a long-term assignment, usually ten months to a year.

-Teach for America is a program designed to help at-risk schools attract teachers to its schools.
-Important to note: You do not need a degree in education to qualify for this program.
-You can apply to the program when you graduate college; if accepted, you will be placed in a region and position that matches your interest and previous work experience.
+Teach for America is a program designed to help at-risk schools attract teachers.
+It's important to note that you do not need a degree in education to qualify for this program.
+You can apply to the program when you graduate from college.
+If accepted, you will be placed in a region and position that matches your interest and previous work experience when possible.

 However, you will be required to meet the certification requirements for the district you are teaching in.
 Teach for America teachers can use an alternative path to certification.
 This means you will have to take education classes or training while you are teaching at the school.
 The costs for these classes may be your responsibility if your district is unable to help you pay for them.

-In addition to the pay that you will receive from the school district, you will receive a stipend that you can use towards your student loans or cover the cost of becoming certified.
-In 2017, the stipend for two years of service was $5,775.
+In addition to the pay you will receive from the school district, you may be eligible for an Americorps education award you can use toward your student loans or to cover the cost of becoming certified.

-Keep in mind: If you worked for AmeriCorps as an undergraduate, you may not qualify for the full benefits of Teach For America.
-Be sure to check your eligibility to see if you qualify for the stipend before you commit to the program.
-This program may also be a good option for you if you have decided that you want to pursue teaching as a career.
+Keep in mind: If you worked for AmeriCorps as an undergraduate, you might not qualify for the full benefits of Teach for America.
+Be sure to check your eligibility to see if you qualify for the education award before you commit to the program.
+This program may also be a good option if you have decided you want to pursue teaching as a career.

-But keep in mind that teaching or working in the public sector isn’t the best option for everyone.
+Teaching or working in the public sector isn’t the right option for everyone.
 If you decide it’s not for you, then you may want to pursue other options to reduce student loan debt or payments, such as consolidating your loans under the Direct Consolidation Loan program or applying for an income-based loan payment option.

 Another option is to work to pay off your student loans yourself.
 You can do this by setting up a strict budget and putting your student loan into a debt snowball.
 This will allow you to focus your money so you can get rid of your student loan payments more quickly.